-The symptoms of the “period flu” are fatigue, achiness, and higher body temperature.
-Sometimes you can even feel like you have nausea, diarrhea, or vomiting.
+The “period flu” symptoms are fatigue, achiness, and higher body temperature.
+Sometimes you can even feel nauseous, have diarrhea, or vomiting.
 Usually, this occurs between ovulation and the beginning of your period.
 Think you may have the actual flu?
 Make sure you watch out for the timing of the symptoms.
 Have you been exposed to someone who has the flu?
-Do you actually have a fever?
-If this is the first time you’re feeling these symptoms, it may be best to go get checked for the flu.
-If you have this feeling before each of your periods, it’s probably the “period flu”.
+Do you have a fever?
+If this is your first time feeling these symptoms, it may be best to get checked for the flu.
+If you have this feeling before each of your periods, it’s probably the “period flu.”

 Although it’s not proven, some doctorsthink it could be triggered by sensitivity to hormonal fluctuations.
-If you are prone to getting inflammation, this could also be a response your body has when you enter your menstrual cycle.
+If you are prone to getting inflammation, this could also be your body’s response when you enter your menstrual cycle.
 The hormone called prostaglandin enhances flu-like symptoms in women.
-While you shouldn’t be particularly concerned about the period flu, inflammation may be the thing you want to get checked out, as it could be a sign of a hormonal imbalance.
-You could also be prone to inflammatory diseaseas well, a culprit of many issues.
+While you shouldn’t be particularly concerned about the period flu, inflammation may be what you want to get checked out, as it could be a sign of a hormonal imbalance.
+You could also be prone to inflammatory disease, a culprit of many issues.

 How Do I Treat This?

 Since this is not something you can medically diagnose, you cannot truly treat it.
-The best way to treat this is to drink a lot of water and fluids, manage inflammation, and rest.
+The best way to treat this is to drink lots of water and fluids, manage inflammation, and rest.
 Managing your inflammation can be done in many ways, such as taking anti-inflammatory drugs like ibuprofen or aspirin.
-You may want to do exercise that reduces inflammation, and eat some foods for turmeric, fish oil, berries, and more that work to reduce inflammation.
+You may want to do exercise that reduces inflammation and eat some foods for turmeric, fish oil, berries, and more that work to reduce inflammation.